rook/rook/design/ceph/ceph-nfs-ganesha.md

 process fails.
 The `/run/dbus` directory must be shared between Ganesha and DBus.

 ### [SSSD] (System Security Services Daemon)
-SSSD is able to provide user ID management to NFS-Ganesha.
+SSSD is able to provide user ID mapping to NFS-Ganesha.
 It can integrate with LDAP, Active Directory, and FreeIPA.

 Prototype information detailed on Rook blog: